 More importantly, I hope I have paid forward my life-long good fortune to be able to travel, in the communities I've visited.

-As I'm planning my travels for next year, I thought it a good time to review what we, as travelers, can do to pay it forward.
+I thought it a good time to review what we, as travelers, can do to pay it forward.
 For, after all, travel is a luxury.
 All travel.
 Whether it's on a tight or boundless budget, it is a luxury.

 Travelers are enormously fortunate.
 Let's spread some of that good fortune around as we go.